CSE 401 17wi - MiniJava

 and method overriding is included, but method overloading is not.

-All classes making up a MiniJava program are included in a single source file.
+All classes in a MiniJava program are included in a single source file.

 The only types available are